Davnit/capidaptor/README.md

 Currently supports CAPI v3.

 # How To Use (Basic)
-1. Acquire an API key from Battle.net.
+1. Acquire an API key from Battle.net (the following needs to be done from the actual game for WarCraft 3).
    1. Login to the account that owns the channel you want to run a bot in and join the channel.
 You must have an email address registered to your account.
+If you do not have an email registered, use the `/set-email [email]` command.
-   2. Use the /register-bot command from that account.
+   2. Use the `/register-bot` command from that account.
    3. Check your email for your API key.
 2. Download capidaptor.exe from the [releases](https://github.com/Davnit/capidaptor/releases) page.
 3. Run your bot and set the following settings: